NilFoundation/crypto3/docs/implementation.md

 rankdir="TB"
 node [shape="box"]

-  a [label="Curve Type Policies" color="#F5F2F1" fontcolor="#F5F2F1" URL="@ref curve_type_policies"];
+  a [label="Curve Policies" color="#F5F2F1" fontcolor="#F5F2F1" URL="@ref curve_policies"];
-  b [label="Curve Policies" color="#F5F2F1" fontcolor="#F5F2F1" URL="@ref curve_policies"];
+  b [label="Curve Element Algorithms" color="#F5F2F1" fontcolor="#F5F2F1" URL="@ref curve_element_algorithms"];
-  c [label="Curve Element Algorithms" color="#F5F2F1" fontcolor="#F5F2F1" URL="@ref curve_element_algorithms"];
+  c [label="Basic curve policies" color="#F5F2F1" fontcolor="#F5F2F1" URL="@ref basic_curve_policies"];

   a -> b;
   b -> c;
 }
 @enddot

-### Curve Type Policies ### {#curve_type_policies}

-Curves implemented at the moment are one of two types: NIST curves (such as p521 curve) and Weierstrass curves (such as BLS12-381 or BN-128).
-Curve type policy describes parameters general for all the curves of the particular type.

-We also intend to generalize curve algorithms by making it curve type-determinable.

 ### Curve Policies ### {#curve_policies}

-A field policy describes its parameters such as modulus `p`, coeffs `a` and `b` or generator coordinates `x`, `y`.
-It also contains elliptic curve `value_type` defining curve element type.
+A curve policy describes its parameters such as base field modulus `p`, scalar field modulus `q`, group element types `g1_type` and `g2_type`.
+It also contains `pairing_policy` type, needed for comfortable usage of curve pairing.

 ### Curve Element Algorithms ### {#curve_element_algorithms}

 Curve element corresponds an point of the curve and has all the needed methods and overloaded arithmetic operators.
-The corresponding algorithms based on the underlying field algorithms are also defined here.
+The corresponding algorithms are based on the underlying field algorithms are also defined here.

+### Basic Curve Policies ### {#basic_curve_policies}

+Main reason for existence of basic policyis is that we need some of it params using in group element and pairing arithmetic.
+So it contains such parameters that are needed by group element arithmetic e.g. coeffs `a` and `b` or generator coordinates `x`, `y`.
+It also contains all needed information about the underlying fields.

 ## Pairing Architecture ## {#pairing_architecture}